Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 ## Skills

 - Good written and oral communication skills
-- Fast learner for computer programs, willing to properly learn Excel and other Microsoft Office Products
+- Fast learner for computer programs, willing to properly learn Excel, other Microsoft Office Products, and a lot of other things
 - Knows how to move and then setup a computer again
 - Able to work with others
 - Good customer service related skills
+- 10+ years Windows experience, some Mac
+- Reliable, responsible, and has a strong work ethic

 ## Certifications